 Dennis and I traveled to Europe for the first time in May for our 5 year anniversary.
-Our trip was right before the summer tourist season began (after Memorial Day) so the flights and hotels were more reasonably priced despite booking only a month before!
+Our trip was right before the summer tourist season began (which begins after Memorial Day) so the flights and hotels were more reasonably priced despite booking only a month before!
 We actually flew into Amsterdam first for one night then headed right to Paris the next day by train.
 In our post, we'll share our travel experience in Paris as well as the attractions and additional tips and suggestions for exploring Paris in 3 days.
 Our step counter exploded (figuratively) from all the activity!

 Transportation in Paris

 Paris du Nord is the train station in Paris and a major transportation hub.
 Since we started in another country, we took the high speed train (Thayls) from Amsterdam Central Station to Paris du Nord Station and arrived in under 3.5 hours (TGV takes 5 hours).
 Travelers can use the inner city train if traveling from the airport or to/from French cities like Versailles.
 At the boarding platforms, train systems had different colors and displayed the train system on the side of the train.
 Each train boxcar had a number which matched with the carriage number on your train ticket and the seats were numbered inside.
 I booked my train tickets on B-Europe (using a credit card with no transaction fees).
 If traveling between countries, book fast trains as soon as your travel dates are confirmed.
 Early on, tickets are cheaper but are non-flexible, while later tickets are more flexible but prices increase as more tickets are sold!
 Inner city tickets seem to be set prices and can be used anytime during the day listed on your train ticket.
 My favorite resource for European trains was Seat61.